Skip to main content

 Status Indicators

-• Green - Connected and active
+• Online (green badge) - Device is connected and active

 1. Find the device in the list